Solar loans: Everything you need to know (2025)

 Key takeaways

-Taking out a personal loan or a home equity loan is often less expensive than a solar loan because the fees aren't as expensive.
+Taking out a personal loan or a home equity loan is often less expensive than a solar loan because the fees are lower.

-Have you ever taken out a loan for a home renovation project?
-Solar panel loans are similar to home improvement loans, which are used to pay for projects like remodeling your kitchen, upgrading an HVAC system, or adding a new bathroom.
+Solar loans are similar to home improvement loans for projects like remodeling your kitchen, upgrading an HVAC system, or adding a new bathroom.
 Like these other types of loans, when you borrow money from a lender to finance a solar panel system, you agree to pay it back with interest in monthly installments over a fixed loan term.

 Solar loans have the same basic features as other types of loans.
 As you compare your solar loan options, you'll want to consider all the features of the loan, including:

-The true cost of your loan will depend on your interest rate, how much your dealer fee is, your loan term and the cost of your solar panels.
-If you choose a longer loan term, you'll pay more in interest, but your monthly payments will be less than if you take out a shorter loan.
-If you can afford to make higher monthly payments, you'll save more over the long-term.
+The true cost of your loan will depend on your interest rate, fees, loan term, and the cost of your solar panels.
+If you choose a longer loan term, you'll pay more interest, but your monthly payments will be less than if you take out a shorter loan.
+You'll save more over the long term if you can afford higher monthly payments.

 ---|---|